timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 slug: elasticsearch-kibana-queries-in-depth-tutorial
 authors:
   - timroes
+series: kibana4-tutorials
+category: Kibana
+summary: |
+  This tutorial explains how to write and understand Kibana and Elasticsearch queries in depth and how the mapping of Elastichsearch influences these queries.
+image: /banners/elastic-query.svg
 ---

 This tutorial is an in depth explanation on how to write queries in Kibana - at the search bar at the top -